-- If we can only offer 1 seat and there are 2 or more children living at the same address, we will offer the 1 available place.
-Parents should accept or decline on behalf of 1 child.
+- If we can only offer one seat and there are two or more children living at the same address, we will offer the one available place.
+Parents should accept or decline on behalf of one child.
 If declined, we'll offer the seat to the child in the next address furthest from the school.

-- Children in the catchment area who live less than 2 miles from their catchment primary, or less than 3 miles from the catchment secondary school.
+- Children in the catchment area who live less than two miles from their catchment primary, or less than three miles from the catchment secondary school.

-- Children travelling to and from a catchment area address, that's not their home address.
+- Children travelling to and from a catchment area address that is not their home address.
 For example, a child minder or grandparent's house.

 - Children living outside the catchment area, with a successful placing request.